RecuencoJones/FlowWorkshop/README.md

 `git push REMOTE BRANCH`

-most of the time REMOTE will be origin and BRANCH the branch you're currently working on (NEVER EVER PUSH TO MASTER OR DEVELOP).
+Most of the time REMOTE will be _origin_ and BRANCH the branch you're currently working on **[NEVER EVER PUSH TO MASTER OR DEVELOP]**.
 For example:

 `git push origin feature/CMP-33`

-After introducing our password, the commits will be sent to the remote and appended to the HEAD of the branch.
+After authorization, the commits will be sent to the remote and appended to the HEAD of the branch.

 #### Pull

-In order to get changes that were made in the remote repository, we need to bring them to our branches.
+In order to get changes that were made in the remote repository, we need to bring them to our local branches.
 Most commonly, develop branch will be updated after some pull request and we will have to bring those changes in order to be up to date.
 So we type:

 `git pull REMOTE BRANCH`